HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

     Only the admin certificate DN must be customized in your Helm chart.
 The node and client certificate DNs are pre-configured in the OpenSearch image and work automatically if you follow the certificate generation commands.

 ### Generating certificates

+!!! info "Certificate Options"
+    The examples below show how to generate self-signed certificates for testing and development. **For production environments**, you can use certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI).
+See [Using In-House CA/PKI for Search V2 Certificates](optional_new_search_ca_certificates.md) for detailed requirements.

 Use the following example to generate all required certificates, including real-world special characters, Unicode, and multiple components.